ivmfnal/metacat/docs/mql.rst

         files from MyScope:MC1, MyScope:MC2, AnotherScope:MC

-Also, you can use wildcards in the dataset name (but not in the scope name).
-If the dataset name is in quotes, it is interpreted as an SQL style wildcard.
+Also, you can use wildcards in the dataset name (but not in the dataset namespace).

 .. code-block:: sql

+        files from datasets matching MyScope:"MC%"
+            where ...

+        files from datasets matching MyScope:"MC*"
+            where ...

-        files from MyScope:"MC%", AnotherScope:MC
+        files from datasets matching regexp MyScope:"MC.*"

-By SQL wildcard standard, '%' matches any string, including empty string, and '_' matches any single character.
+            where ...

+The `regexp` keyword tells MQL to use regular expression to match the dataset name.
+Otherwise, it will use SQL wildcard notation (% - any substring, _ - any single character) or UNIX filename match notation (* - any substring, ? - any single character).

+The `from <dataset specification>` clause is optional.
-If you want to select all files in the database, regardless the dataset, you can do this:
+If do not want to limit the query to one or more datasets, you can omit it:

 .. code-block:: sql

-    files where data_type="mc"
+    files where core.data_type="mc"

 but this can take long time because it will scan the entire MetaCat database.

-To select files by their namespaces and names:
+To select files by their explicit namespaces and names:

 .. code-block:: sql